Another Turning Point For Mission Valley

 And how do you get from Target to Best Buy?
 Graham said there needs to be some network of pedestrian paths to connect those big-box lots.

 Nancy Graham spoke on the back veranda of the Mission Valley library.
-The view from there is of the trolley in the foreground with the river in the background.
+It has a view of the trolley in the foreground with the river in the background.
 Graham hopes, in the end, Mission Valley will become as special a place as the library.

 “This building we’re in, the library, is actually one of the most beautiful buildings in Mission Valley.
 It’s a real treasure,” said Graham.
 “And the community wants to see more of that.
 They want to see development investing in creating a special place, whether that is through architecture, whether that is through creating more park space along the river.”